qutip/qutip/doc/guide/environments/approximations.rst

         **tlist** : array_like
             The time range on which to perform the fit.

+        **separate**: optional, bool
+            When True, real and imaginary parts are fit separately.
+            It defaults to False.

         **Nr** : optional, int
             The number of exponents desired to describe the real part of the correlation function.
-It defaults to 3
+If ``separate`` is False, the number of exponents desired to describe the complex-valued correlation function.
+Defaults to 3.

         **Ni** : optional, int
             The number of exponents desired to describe the imaginary part of the correlation function.
-It defaults to 3
+It defaults to 3.

-        **separate**: optional, bool
-            When True real and imaginary parts are fit separately

         **combine** : optional, bool (default True)
             Whether to combine exponents with the same frequency.
 See